 Who do you enjoy spending time with?
 Are you able to see them as often as you like?
 Do you sometimes feel stressed during a visit?
 Are you feeling lonely?
-Has anything sad happened to your family or friends because of the coronavirus?
-What questions do you have about seeing your friends and family now?
+Has anything sad happened to your family or friends that you want to talk about?

-- When someone is ill or dies from coronavirus, a wordless story

-- When someone dies from coronavirus, a wordless story

-- When it's not safe to stay at home, a

-Steffi explains grief and wordless story

-- Love in lockdown, a wordless story

-- breavement, e-learning

-- Steffi explains the importance of family and friends, e-learning
+- When someone is ill or dies from coronavirus, a wordless story - When someone dies from coronavirus, a wordless story - When it's not safe to stay at home, a wordless story - ▶ Love in lockdown, a wordless story - Steffi explains grief and breavement, e-learning - Steffi explains the importance of family and friends, e-learning